apisearch-io/javascript-client/README.md

 [![Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/apisearch_io/general)

 Apisearch is an open source search engine fully based on open source third party technologies.
-The project provides an *in cresciendo* set of language integration libraries for her users, as well as some third party projects integration bundles, plugins, or javascript widgets.
+The project provides an *in crescendo* set of language integration libraries for her users, as well as some third party projects integration bundles, plugins, or javascript widgets.